MichaelSail4499/cybereventthree/README.md

 Virtualbox runs once you turn off your hypervisor.
 Systems like WSL 2 requires hypervisor.
 You'll have to alternate between the commands to run the either system:
 `bcdedit /set hypervisorlaunchtype off`
 `bcdedit /set hypervisorlaunchtype auto`
-Run the relevant command on powershell with administrator privledges.
+Run the relevant command on powershell with administrator privileges.
 Then, restart the computer.

 ### Alternatives to Kali Linux

 If you need a lightweight alternative, **[Parrot OS](https://parrotsec.org/docs/installation.html)** is your best friend.
 It has a similar toolset and is an equally viable option to Kali Linux.

 You could also install **[Window Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install)** on your Windows system.
-This helps if you are running low on space, since it installs the Linux tools you need, rather than the OS itself.
+This helps if you are running low on space, since you can install the Linux tools you need, rather than the OS itself.
+Click **[here](https://simontaplin.net/2019/03/29/how-to-install-all-the-penetration-testing-tools-in-kali-linux-for-windows-subsystem-for-linux/)** to learn more.

 ## Getting Started

-Once you have a Linux interface setup, you'll want to open up your terminal and install the following commands.
+Once you have Kali Linux interface setup, you'll want to open up your terminal and install the following commands.

 ```
 sudo apt-get update